Omryuo/Python-mini-projects/README.md

 # Python-mini-projects
 Includes various mini projects done using python programming.
-These are the assignments given to me during my python programming internship at Codsoft.
+These are the assignments given to me during my python programming internship at **Codsoft**.

 Here's a quick rundown of what I've done :